nominetresearch/microbit-networking-book-python/twowayunicast/twowayunicast.md

 ### Task 4: Receive a Pong and calculate round-trip-time

 **Description:** When the sender micro:bit receives the *Pong*, it calculates the round-trip-time.

 **Instruction:** Program the sender to receive a *Pong* packet.
-When the *Pong* is received, record the time using the running time variable.
+When the *Pong* is received, record the time using `running_time()` function.
 Show the difference between receiving and sending times on your display.

+### Task 5: Put everything together
+**Description:** Combine all the code you have written from Task 1 to Task 4, so that a single micro:bit can run the Ping program both as a Ping sender and a receiver.

-Run your program 5 times, and write down the send times that you see in your display.
+**Instruction:** Use one of your micro:bits to send a Ping 5 times, and write down the round-trip-times that you see in your display.
 Answer these two
 questions:

 1. What is the minimum and maximum round-trip-time (RTT)?